-C-1/C-3: Service Specifi cation

-State laws, regulations and policies referenced the Medicaid agency or the operating agency (i Service Type: Other Service in the specification are readily available to CMS upon request through if applicable).
+State laws, regulations and policies referenced in the specification are readily available to CMS upon request through the Medicaid agency or the operating agency (if applicable).

-ate requests the authority to provide the following additional service not
+As provided in 42 CFR §440.180(b)(9), the State requests the authority to provide the following additional service not specified in statute.

 Skilled Nursing

-HCBS Taxonomy:

-Category 1: Sub-Category 1:

-05 Nursing 05020 skilled nursing

-Category 2: Sub-Category 2:

-Category 3: Sub-Category 3:
+Category 1:Sub-Category 1:05 Nursing05020 skilled nursingCategory 2:Sub-Category 2:Category 3:Sub-Category 3:

-Category 4: Sub-Category 4:
+Service Definition (Scope): Category 4: Sub-Category 4:

-Complete this part for a renewal application of r a new waiver that replaces an existing waiver.
-Select one:

-O Service is included in approved wa aiver.
-There is no change in service specifications.

-aiver.
-The service specifications have been modified.

-O Service is not included in the appr oved waiver.